Dennis Kozlowski: Personal life

 Kozlowski has been married three times, and has grandchildren.

 Kozlowski became notorious for his extravagant lifestyle, supported by the booming stock market of the late 1990s and early 2000s; allegedly, he had Tyco pay for his $30 million New York City apartment which included $6,000 shower curtains and $15,000 "dog umbrella stands".

 Tyco paid $1 million (half of the $2 million bill) for the 40th birthday party of Kozlowski's second wife, Karen Mayo Kozlowski.
 The extravagant party, held on the Italian island of Sardinia, featured an ice sculpture of Michelangelo's David urinating Stolichnaya vodka and a private concert by Jimmy Buffett.
 In a camcorder video, Dennis Kozlowski states that this party will bring out a Tyco core competency – the ability to party hard.
 Subsequently, this shareholder meeting/birthday party became known as the Tyco Roman Orgy.

 Dennis married Karen Mayo in Antigua in May 2001; they maintained a mansion in Boca Raton.
 She filed for divorce in Palm Beach County, Florida, in July 2006, a few months after he was sentenced to prison.
 A divorce settlement was reached in 2008.

 In the 1990s, Kozlowski purchased an oceanfront estate in the Squam area of Nantucket island for $5 million.
 While in prison, he sold the mansion to pay fines and restitution, listing the property for $23 million in June 2006.

-Kozlowski was a donor to Middlebury College, where his two daughters attended; he joined the college's board of trustees in 1999, and resigned from the board in 2002, after the scandal emerged.
+Kozlowski was a donor to Middlebury College, which his two daughters attended; he joined the college's board of trustees in 1999, and resigned from the board in 2002, after the scandal emerged.
 He also was head of the board of trustees of Berwick Academy in South Berwick, Maine, after his daughters had graduated from the school.